TransformationAdvisor/TA.github.io/index.md

 - Analyze your existing middleware deployments and upload the results to the IBM Cloud Transformation Advisor UI with a downloaded data collector
 - Classify your java applications and MQ queue managers as Simple, Moderate or Complex to move.
 - Provide recommendations for cloud migration and modernization as well as an estimated effort to migrate to different platforms
-- Create necessary deployment artifacts to accelerate your migration into IBM Cloud and IBM Cloud Private.
+- Create necessary deployment artifacts to accelerate your migration
-- In the case of simple applications Transformation Advisor can automatically containerize and deploy the application into Liberty containers running on IBM Cloud Private.
+- In the case of simple applications Transformation Advisor can automatically containerize and deploy the application into Liberty containers
-- When moving to a virtual machine, replatform and provide easy connection to your cloud environment by using IBM WebSphere Application Server for IBM Cloud Private VM Quickstarter.
+- When moving to a virtual machine, replatform and provide easy connection to your cloud environment by using IBM WebSphere Application Server VM Quickstarter.

 IBM Cloud Transformation Advisor can scan and analyze the following on-premises workloads....

 **Java EE application servers**

-- JBoss 4.x - 5.x to Liberty or Full profile
 - WebLogic Server 6.x – 11.x to Liberty or Full profile
+- Apache Tomcat
 - WebSphere Application Server V7.0 (and later) to Liberty or Full profile
 - Java applications directly